willmino/surfs_up/README.md

 ## Summary

-In any given year from the `hawaii.sqlite` database, the mean temperature in Hawaii in the month of June is 74.94.
-The mean temperature in Hawaii in the month of December is 71.04 A marginal difference of 3.9 degrees in the average temperature between the months of June and December bodes very well for the year-long demand for surfing and ice cream in Hawaii.
-Since the temperature does not change much, accoding to the data, the moderately warm weather of Hawaii will entice customers to consume the Surf products and Ice Cream that the shop will have to offer.
-Since customers are likely to bring business to the shop all year long.
-W. Avy should feel confident in his investment.
+From the statistical analysis of the summary tables we constructed for June and December, the mean tempeartures in these months were 74.94 and 71.04 respectively.
+A small difference of 3.9 degrees in the average temperature between the months of June and December illustrated a high likelihood of favorable weather year-long for surfing and ice cream.
+This suggested that the location and weather would be the perfect conditions for the Surf and Ice Cream Shop and that the company could likely be successful.
+To further support this claim, the first quartile of temperature measurements for both June and December was at least 69 degrees.
+This suggested that 75% of the time, the weather would be highly favorable, and at least 69 degrees at this specific location.
+However, it might be possible that more measurements in the months of June and December could change the statistics such as the average temperature.
+We would only be able to tell if there was a larger sample of measurements for the next couple of years to compare to these previous measurements.
+One final precaution for fairweather consumers or inestors at the Surf and Ice Cream shop would be that the minimum temperature in the month of december was 56 degrees.
+This temperature would not be ideal for surfing or ice cream.
+To counter this, and further bolster investment support of the business, the high temperatures for the months of June and December were respectively 85 and 83 degrees.
+Overall, these temperature measurements would be highly conducive to the success of a "Surf and Ice Cream Shop" in Hawaii.

+If W. Avy wanted even further evidence to reinforce his investment decision he would need to see how the temperature measurement from each station lead to a very high degree of accuracy determining the average temeprature for each month.

+The first additional query we performed was to show that the average temperature taken in June was the same for all nine stations.
+To do this, we selected for the `Station.station` name and the average of all the temperature measurements gt each station `func.avg(Measurement.obs)`.
+We again filtered the date for June and used the `group_by()` function to group each average June temperature by the station name.
+We stored the results of the query in a dataframe and used the `.describe()` funcion once again to produce a statistics summary.
+The resulting

+`June_stations = session.query(Station.station, func.avg(Measurement.tobs)).\`

+&nbsp;&nbsp;&nbsp;&nbsp;`filter(Measurement.date.like('%-06-%')).\`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`group_by(Station.station)`

+`june_stations_df = pd.DataFrame(June_stations, columns=["Station_id"," Avg June Temp"])`

+`june_stations_df`

+The query above shows that

+We then created a dataframe to store the results